MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 ![clusters](Image/party.jpg)

+The graph above reveals that A Just Russia deputies are the most active in terms of legislative co-sponsorship.
+Indeed, deputies such as Alexander Terentyev and Oleg Nilov are quite experienced legislators, having served in IV and III convocations, respectively.

 Thus, the main characteristics by which deputies of the State Duma are grouped together are common membership of committees and party affiliation.

 ---------------------------------------------------------------